100% Jodi: Two Reasons You Got Tripped Up After You Started Your New Role

 And, if this is you, you are not alone.
 Many of my clients get tripped up here.

-It can be difficult to go from doing work you were good at and comfortable with to doing things that make you a little uncomfortable like running meetings, giving performance reviews, or board presentations.
+It can be difficult to transition away from work you are good at and comfortable with.
+To then have things that make you a little uncomfortable like running meetings, giving performance reviews, or board presentations.

 It can also be difficult to go from having a hand in the day-to-day work and making an immediate visible impact, to being the person who guides and counsels the individuals doing the day-to-day work.